astronomer/docs/software/cli-release-notes.md

 ## Astro CLI v1.3.0

-Release date: July 12, 2022
+Release date: July 19, 2022

 ### Deploy code to a custom image registry

-You can now use the Astro CLI to build and deploy an image to a [custom image registry](custom-image-registry.md).
+You can now use the Astro CLI to build and deploy an image to a custom image registry.
 Based on the Helm configurations in your Kubernetes cluster, the Astro CLI automatically detects your custom image registry and pushes your image to it.
 It then calls the Houston API to update your Deployment to pull the new image from the registry.

+For more information, see [Configure a custom registry for Deployment images](custom-image-registry.md).

 ### Additional improvements

-- Upgraded the CLI to Go 1.18, which includes improvements to both performance and the development experience.
+- Upgraded the CLI to Go version 1.18, which includes improvements to both performance and the development experience.
 See the [Go Blog](https://go.dev/blog/go1.18).
 - The CLI now provisions a triggerer when you create a Deployment using `astro deployment create`.

 ## Astro CLI v1.2.0